From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Introduction

 \textbf{Paper organization.} The rest of this paper is organized as follows.
-Section~\ref{sec:background} provides some necessary background and preliminary results, which will be used in the sequel.
-Section~\ref{sec:main_part1} presents the equivalence between the Halpern fixed-point iteration and Nesterov's accelerated scheme for solving a co-coercive equation.
-Next, we discuss its application to other methods such as proximal-point, forward-backward splitting, three-operator splitting, and Douglas-Rachford splitting schemes in Section~\ref{sec:mono_inclusion}.
-Then, section~\ref{sec:EAG_sec} investigates the connection between extra-anchored gradient method and its variants and the corresponding Nesterov's interpretations.
-Section~\ref{sec:num_experiments} provides two numerical examples to illustrate our theoretical results.
-Finally, missing technical proofs in the main text are deferred to the appendix.
+Section~\ref{sec:background} provides some necessary background of monotone operators, which will be used in the sequel.
+Section~\ref{sec:main_part1} presents the equivalence between Halpern's fixed-point iteration and Nesterov's accelerated scheme for solving a co-coercive equation.
+Next, we discuss its application to other methods in Section~\ref{sec:mono_inclusion}.
+Then, Section~\ref{sec:EAG_sec} investigates the connection between extra-anchored gradient method and its variants and the corresponding Nesterov's interpretations.
+Finally, Section~\ref{sec:num_experiments} provides two numerical examples to verify our theoretical results.

 \beforesec